jordan-tr7/2D-CA-Map-Generator/README.md

 # 2D Game Map Generation with Cellular Automata

 Code to procedurally generate 2D game maps using Cellular Automata and other techniques.
-Includes capabilities for visualizing the procedural generation in .gif files, and a Pygame implementation that converts the randomly generated maps into a traversable game environemnt.
+Includes capabilities for visualizing the procedural generation in .gif files, and a Pygame implementation that converts the randomly generated maps into a traversable game environment.

 **CS7880:** *Special Topics in Theoretical Computer Science*